visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/MeshPlot.rst

 Changing the point type
 """""""""""""""""""""""

-The Mesh plot can use five different point types for drawing point meshes.
+The Mesh plot can use seven different point types for drawing point meshes.
 The Mesh plot draws an object of the desired point type, scaled by the point size, for each point in the point mesh.
 Setting the point type has no effect if the plotted mesh is not a point mesh.
 The different point types are as follows:

+  - Box
+  - Axis
+  - Icosahedron
+  - Octahedron
+  - Tetraahedron
+  - Point
+  - Sphere

-Box, Axis, Icosahedron, Point, and Sphere.
-Examples of the different point types are shown in.
+Examples of some of the different point types are shown below.
 To set the point type, select a new point type from the **Point Type** combo box.
 When the point type is set to Box, the Mesh plot draws a small cube for each point in the point mesh.
 When the point type is set to Axis, the Mesh plot draws there small axis-aligned planes for each point